 Nabila Zulfiqar - Director and Chief Adjudicator, Rachel Pillinger - Head of Corporate Complaints - Solicitors Regulation Authority

 The vast majority of solicitors work to high professional standards, but sometimes things can go wrong.
 This session will cover some of the common compliance issues the SRA sees, the types of issues it treats most seriously, and what factors it would take into account if investigating.
 Whether it’s tips on planning for succession or how to avoid making a genuine mistake a lot worse, this session should be helpful to anyone who wants to understand how to stay compliant.

 15.30 - 16.00

 The Legal Ombudsman will share a range of case studies which illustrate the difference between reasonable and unreasonable service, and what excellent service looks like as well.
-It will give an insight into how the ombudsman makes these decisions, the types of issues that it takes into account, and how is decides what remedies are appropriate for a particular case.
+It will give an insight into how the ombudsman makes these decisions, the types of issues that they take into account, and how they decide what remedies are appropriate for a particular case.